top of page

 • Often used in medical protein supplements

-• Can be more expensive and slightly bitter
+• Can be pricier and slightly bitter

 4. Native Whey Protein